Ayumu-J-S/Facial-Expression-Detection/README.md

 It is possible that the program could work with different dependencies.

 ## Sampling
-Class imbalance exists in the data set (<a href="https://www.kaggle.com/aadityasinghal/facial-expression-dataset">Check here for the dataset</a>) that was used to train the model.
+Class imbalance exists in the data set that was used to train the model (<a href="https://www.kaggle.com/aadityasinghal/facial-expression-dataset">Check here for the dataset</a>).
 This issue was fixed by oversampling the data.

 ## Future improvements
 <ul>